A career based, validated Diploma course to launch a career as a professional interior designer

 Overseas applicants can arrange to have the interview by telephone although a follow up meeting prior to the course date and copies of relevant documentation will be required.

 Email is regularly used as a means of communication and because of the unique online support and teaching that is part of the Blended Learning course, students must have good everyday computer skills (for example, they should be able to confidently create, amend, save and distribute Microsoft Office documents and files, and use mouse or keyboard).
 For this reason, students must ensure that they are familiar with the general operation and use of computers before starting on the course.
-In order to create a consistent and more efficient learning experience for students, KLC has recently taken the decision to conduct all software training on our courses using the Windows based versions of the programs, therefore students on all courses must have a PC laptop running the Windows operating system.
+In order to create a consistent and more efficient learning experience for students, KLC has recently taken the decision to conduct all software training using the Windows based versions of the programs, therefore students on all courses must have a PC laptop running the Windows operating system.

 Great emphasis is placed on design process from taking the client brief, site survey, design analysis, conceptual and design development through to implementation and the final evaluation of a project.
 Students learn how to produce 2D and 3D drawings, both by hand and CAD generated, and to master 3D visualisation techniques, scale models and other methods of visual presentation.
-The use of sketching, design developmental drawings and computing to generate 2D and 3D models are encouraged in the later projects and students also learn to produce detailed working drawings which are now a vital part of a designer's toolkit for bespoke areas of work.
+The use of sketching, design developmental drawings and computing to generate 2D and 3D models is encouraged in the later projects and students also learn to produce detailed working drawings which are now a vital part of a designer's toolkit for bespoke areas of work.

-Vectorworks is introduced into the syllabus at the end of the first term of the FT Diploma and at the end of the first year of BL Diploma.
+Vectorworks is introduced into the syllabus at the start of the second term of the FT Diploma and at the end of the first year of BL Diploma.
 Skills and confidence in Vectorworks are gained throughout the rest of the course.
 The reason why Vectorworks is chosen over other software drawing packages is that it is easier to learn and quicker to gain competence to allow for greater focus on proficiency in technical drawing skills.
 The 3-5 day AutoCAD introduction at the end of the course seeks to actively draw parallels between Vectorworks and AutoCAD as a way to make progression between software packages more effective.
 In addition, students will be shown how to import AutoCAD files into VW, to amend drawings, and thereafter to export them back into AutoCAD.
 These software drawing skills are combined with learning competencies in SketchUp, InDesign and Photoshop.

 Most employers seek Diploma graduates who have skills and experience in CAD drawing and rendering packages.
 They are happy to interview graduates who have competence in Vectorworks and have had an introduction to AutoCAD.
 Employers expect that Junior Design graduates will require further training and experience during their first few months.
 Diploma graduates who continue on to the BA (Hons) course will actively build upon their introduction to AutoCAD skills throughout the year and further their design software techniques by learning 3ds Max.